 The hunger-fullness scale has become an incredibly popular nutrition and intuitive eating tool, however, you may be wondering exactly what it is and what to do with it, so here’s a complete breakdown of the hunger-fullness scale, what it is, how it works, and how to use it.

-The hunger-fullness scale is an intuitive eating tool designed to help you get in touch with your hunger and fullness cues.
-After years of dieting, calorie counting, food avoidance, or emotional eating behaviors, it’s common to lose touch with our body’s natural messaging system, as well as how to interpret these messages.
-(1) Also known as the hunger-satiety scale, the hunger-fullness scale is a practical tool that can help you get back in tune with your body and better respond to different levels of hunger and fullness.
+The hunger-fullness scale is an intuitive eating tool designed to help you get in touch with your body’s hunger cues and fullness cues.
+After years of dieting, calorie counting, food avoidance, or emotional eating behaviors, it’s common to lose touch with your body’s natural messaging system, as well as how to interpret these messages (1).
+Also known as the hunger-satiety scale, the hunger-fullness scale is a practical tool that can help you get back in tune with your body and better respond to different levels of hunger and fullness.

 Hunger is the body’s way of telling you it needs energy.
-A feeling of hunger may be experienced through a growling tummy or, if you’re very hungry, you may feel weak, tired, or dizzy, and these physical feelings remind us to eat.
-(2)
+Common hunger signals include a growling tummy or, if you’re very hungry, you may feel weak, tired, or dizzy, and these physical feelings remind us to eat (2).

 Fullness is a feeling of relief we experience when hunger goes away.
-One may experience fullness by a feeling of satiety and a slightly full stomach or, if you’re very full, you may feel stuffed, uncomfortable, or even sick, and these physical feelings remind us to stop eating.
-(3)
+Common fullness signals include a feeling of satiety and a slightly full stomach or, if you’re very full, you may feel stuffed, uncomfortable, or even sick, and these physical feelings remind us to stop eating (3).

 The hunger-fullness scale ranks our hunger and fullness cues on a scale of 1 to 10, where each number on the scale correlates to a different level of hunger and fullness.
 While it’s important to note that the scale is strictly a guide and different people will experience hunger and fullness differently, the scale ranks as follows: